JoaoCoquim/cinepulse-app/README.md

 # CinePulse

 **CinePulse** is a web application designed to help users discover and explore movies.
-It utilizes the OMDb API to provide detailed movie information and dynamic visuals, and now includes YouTube API integration for movie trailers.
+It utilizes the OMDb API to provide detailed movie information, integrates the YouTube Data API to display movie trailers, and features a dynamic homepage with movie suggestions and ratings from popular review sites.

 ## Features

+- **Dynamic Homepage**: Displays movie suggestions and ratings based on data from popular review sites.
 - **Search Suggestions**: Real-time movie suggestions with images as you type.
 - **Detailed Movie Information**: Includes movie posters, ratings, and comprehensive details.
+- **YouTube Trailers**: Show trailers for movies directly on the movie info page.
 - **Dynamic UI**: Responsive and user-friendly interface for an enhanced browsing experience.
+- **Contact Section**: Provides contact details and social media links.

 ## Screenshots